CASTEL-Florian/Unity-console-game/README.md

 <br><br>

+# How to port your console game to Unity
 The main steps to consider when converting a console game to a Unity game are the following:
 - Replace `Thread.Sleep(time)` with `Console.Sleep(time)`
 <br>